-Face Coverings: All visitors age 3+ must wear a face covering over their mouth and nose while at Ford's Theatre.
+Face Coverings: We strongly recommend that all visitors age 3+ are wear a face covering over their mouth and nose while at Ford’s Theatre.

 Arrival: We recommend you arrive 20 to 30 minutes before the performance begins, so you have time to pick up your tickets, visit the gift shop and the restroom and find your seat.